pinarMadadi/titanic-survival-prediction/README.md

 One of the main findings was the importance of features such as **Sex, Pclass, Age, and passenger title** when predicting survival.

 The project also showed that a higher cross-validation score does not necessarily guarantee the same performance on a separate validation set.

+## Author

+**Pinar**

+This project was developed as part of a hands-on Machine Learning learning portfolio.